List of The Saddle Club characters: Pepper

 Originally called Clyde.
 A twenty-eight-year-old dapple grey Appaloosa mustang gelding, whom Max's father rescued from poachers when he was just a yearling.
 He is ridden by Sam until Episode 18.
 Kristi rode Pepper only once in "The Home Straight".
 He is retired and sold to Bud in Season 2.
 When Pepper's mother, Licorice, went into labor she had a tough time and Bud stayed with Licorice to keep her company and became friends with Pepper when he was born.
 Stevie learned how to ride on Pepper.
 After "The Home Straight" Pepper is not mentioned again.
 In the books, Pepper is ridden by Lisa until he is put out to pasture, and when he is put down in "Autumn Trail".

 Teddy

 Phil's handsome Palomino American Quarter Horse gelding.
 He does not board at Pine Hollow, but he is trailered in for lessons.
 He spooks easily on the trail and is afraid of loud noises and bad weather.
 Teddy is Belle's boyfriend.

 Hugo

 A French champion dressage horse.
-A big sweet grey Andalusian with white socks, a 'crescent of A' brand, and a moon shaped mark on his hindquarters.
+A big, sweet grey Andalusian with white socks, a 'crescent of A' brand, and a moon shaped mark on his hindquarters.
 He is owned by Dorothée.
 Dorothée almost sold Hugo to Veronica in "Show Ponies Part 2" until he acted up when Veronica was riding him.
 Dorothée has been riding Hugo again ever since.
-In the books, Hugo's name is Topside, he's bay, and he's ridden by Stevie until she gets Belle in "Gift Horse".
+In the books, Hugo's name is Topside, he is bay, and he is ridden by Stevie until she gets Belle in "Gift Horse".